Lifeforce (film): Plot

-The two male vampires have survived by shapeshifting into the soldiers who killed their previous bodies, and now the pair are infecting most of London's population.
-As Carlsen and Caine are transporting Dr. Armstrong back to London, the female alien escapes from her sedated host and disappears.
-Martial law is declared as the vampire plague sweeps through the city; the victims seeking out other humans to absorb their life force and perpetuate the cycle.
-The absorbed life forces are channeled by the male vampires to the female vampire, who transmits the accumulated energy to their spaceship, which is now in geosynchronous orbit over London.
+The two male vampires have survived by shapeshifting into the soldiers who killed their previous bodies, and now are infecting London's population.
+The female alien escapes from her sedated host and disappears.
+Martial law is declared as vampires multiply by absorbing the life force of humans.
+The life forces are channelled by the male vampires to the female vampire, who transmits the energy to their spaceship, now in geosynchronous orbit over London.

-Dr. Fallada impales one of the male vampires with an ancient weapon of "leaded iron".
-He contacts Carlsen and Caine and surmises that the creatures have visited Earth periodically with the coming of Halley's Comet, creating the vampire legends.
-He delivers the weapon to Caine before succumbing to the infection.
-The female vampire is tracked by Carlsen to St. Paul's Cathedral, where she is lying upon the altar, transferring energy to her spaceship.
-She reveals, much to Carlsen's shock, that they are a part of each other due to the sharing of their life forces, thus sharing their psychic bond.
-Caine follows Carlsen to the cathedral and is intercepted by the second male vampire, whom he kills.
-Caine throws the weapon to Carlsen, who impales himself and the female alien simultaneously.
-This action causes the release of a burst of energy that blows open the dome of St. Paul's.
-The two ascend the column of energy to the spaceship, which then returns to the comet as Caine watches.
+Hans Fallada impales a male vampire with an ancient weapon of "leaded iron".
+He, Carlsen, and Caine surmise that the vampires have visited Earth periodically with the coming of Halley's Comet, creating the vampire legends.
+He passes the weapon to Caine before succumbing.
+Carlsen tracks the female vampire to St Paul's Cathedral, where she is lying upon the altar, transferring energy to her spaceship.
+She reveals she and Carlsen are now a part of each other due to the sharing of their life forces.
+Caine kills the second male vampire and throws the weapon to Carlsen, who impales himself and the female alien simultaneously.
+A burst of energy blows open the dome of St Paul's.
+The two ascend the column of energy to the spaceship, which returns to the comet as Caine watches.